Issue creation via email from anyone without a Redmine account using an Inbox project

 I've rebound this issue to version 0.9.0 since the ability to accept incoming emails from unknown users is actually implemented in r2789 which will be included with/in 0.9.0.
 This way it also reaches the changelog of 0.9.0 when you close this issue.

-#5 Updated by Brad Rushworth about 8 years ago
+#5 Updated by Brad Rushworth over 8 years ago

 Hey guys... thanks for doing this.
 You are both awesome!
 I haven't tried it yet but I had a read of your code.